fabragaMS/ADPE2E/Deploy/Deploy.md

 8. In the Region drop down list, select one of the regions from the list below.

     **IMPORTANT**: The ARM template you will use to deploy the lab components uses the Resource Group region as the default region for all services.
-To avoid deployment error when services are not available in the region selected, please use one of the recommended regions.
+To avoid deployment errors when services are not available in the region selected, please use one of the recommended regions in the list below.

     Recommended Regions|
     -------------------|